Leica Digilux 3 vs Canon 6D

 Sensor comparison: Leica Digilux 3 vs Canon 6D

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Leica Digilux 3 features a Four Thirds sensor and the Canon 6D a full frame sensor.
 The sensor area in the 6D is 284 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.0.
 The sensor in the Digilux 3 has a native 4:3 aspect ratio, while the one in the 6D offers a 3:2 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 20MP, the 6D offers a higher resolution than the Digilux 3 (7.4MP), but the 6D nevertheless has larger individual pixels (pixel pitch of 6.57μm versus 5.51μm for the Digilux 3) due to its larger sensor.
 Moreover, the 6D is a much more recent model (by 6 years) than the Digilux 3, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.